TheOdinProject/curriculum/ruby/level_2_ruby/classes.md

 Important thought question:

 If a hash (good data storage) and a module (good methods) had a love child, would it be a class (object with methods)?

+**Inheritance** is the ability of one class to be a child of another class and therefore inherit all its characteristics, including methods and variables.
+We saw that early on with the demonstration of using the `superclass` method to see what a particular class inherits from, for instance the number `1` is a class `FixNum` which inherits from `Integer` which inherits from `Numeric` which inherits from `Object` which inherits from `BasicObject`.

+    > 1.class.superclass.superclass.superclass.superclass
+    => BasicObject

+Why do all this inheritance?
+To keep our code as DRY as possible.
+It lets us not have to repeat a bunch of methods (say, `to_s`, which is implemented in the `Object` class) for every different subclass.

+In Ruby, a class inherits from another class using the `<` notation.
+Unlike some other languages, a class can only have ONE parent.

+    class Viking < Person

+Now  `Viking` has access to all of `Person`'s methods.
+You say that `Viking` **Extends** `Person`.

+You've previously seen us add methods to another existing class, like we did several times with `Array` when you built your own implementation of `each` and `map`.
+You can use the same tecnhique to *overwrite* existing methods.
+It would cause all kinds of problems here, but we could do:

+    class Array
+        def each
+            puts "HAHA no each here!"
+        end
+    end

+    > [1,2,3].each {|item| puts item }
+    HAHA no each here!
+    => nil

+If `Viking` extends `Person`, you similarly have the option to overwrite any of `Person`'s methods.
+Maybe Vikings `heal` twice as fast as normal people.
+You could write:

+    class Person
+        MAX_HEALTH = 120
+        ...
+        def heal
+            self.health += 1 unless self.health + 1 > MAX_HEALTH
+        end
+    end

+    class Viking < Person
+        ...
+        def heal
+            self.health = [self.health + 2, MAX_HEALTH].min
+            puts "Ready for battle!"
+        end
+    end

+That's one way... but we could also do it by calling the parent's `heal` method directly a couple of times using the special `super` method.  `super` lets you call the superclass's version of your current method.

+    class Viking < Person
+        ...
+        def heal
+            2.times { super }
+            puts "Ready for battle!"
+        end
+    end

+You will often use that in your `initialize` method when you want to use the parent's `initialize` but just add a tweak or two of your own.
+You can pass in parameters as needed:

+    class Viking < Person
+        def initialize(name, health, age, strength, weapon)
+            super(name, health, age, strength)
+            @weapon = weapon
+        end
+    end

+Again, it saves you the trouble of having to rewrite (and overwrite!) all those lines of code that were already taken care of by your parent class.

 ### Exercises